 - when this is likely to result in a high risk to the rights and freedoms of natural persons, communicate it to the data subject without undue delay.

 The above requires, also according to the Article 29 Working Party, to put in place a procedure able to ensure that

-- employees, agents, contractors and whoever processes personal data on behalf of a company are fully aware of what is a data breach, of the risks faced by the company in case of lack of notification and of what to do in case of occurrence and
+- employees, agents, contractors and whoever processes personal data on behalf of a company are fully aware of what is a data breach, of the risks faced by the company in case of lack of notification and of what to do in case of occurrence;

 - a timely internal notification of data breaches e.g. through a dedicated email address or a hotlinee;

 - an assessment shall be performed by the persons/committee referred above (i) of the potential risks on individuals deriving from the data breach, (ii) on whether a notification to the data protection authority or a communication to the individuals is necessary and (iii), if so, of how the notification shall be done and at the same time